SydneyDith/Heartrate-monitor-Smartwatch---Electronics-Club/README.md

 # Heartrate Monitor Smartwatch - Electronics Club
 Led the development of a heartrate monitor smartwatch based on the ATmega328P microcontroller with a group of 4.
 Utilized several sensors to send/recieve data via I2C communication protocol using C based Arduino IDE.
 Designed custom PCB while analyzing several datasheets to reduce device size and create a more ergonomic user experience.

 This project was seperated into two teams.
-The Team 1 specialized in hardware development and was responsible for component selection, power distribution, datasheet analysis and PCB design.
+Team 1 specialized in hardware development and was responsible for component selection, power distribution, datasheet analysis and PCB design.
 Team 2 interfaced with the microcontroller and sensors in the Arduino IDE by utilizing libraries like PulseSensor Playground, Adafruit_SSD1306, and RTClib.
 While I primarily led Team 1, I also served as the mediator for cross-team communication to ensure hardware and software supported each other.

 ## Smartwatch Project Objectives